 Achieving financial goals

-Knowing how risk works and being able to name the different ways to measure it is one thing; building a portfolio that matches your investor profile is quite another – especially if you’re busy juggling the school run with your career and homework time.
+However, understanding how risk works and how it is measured is one thing; building a portfolio that accurately matches your risk profile is another – especially if you’re busy and/or lack the needed expertise to do so.

 At Moneyfarm you don’t have to.
 We use complex calculations like this to ensure your portfolio specifically matches your tolerance to risk.
 The hardest decision you have to make is when to invest, and with how much.